-Legal Externship Seminar: Criminal Defense | L4705-2
+Legal Externship Seminar: Criminal Defense | L5031

 Credit Hours: 1

-ULW: This course will not meet the Upper Level Writing requirement (ULW)
+ULW: This course does not satisfy the Upper Level Writing requirement (ULW)